+++++ +++ +++

 Table of Contents

-The Importance of TDI Insurance for Therapy Dog Handlers
+The Importance of Therapy Dog International Insurance for Therapy Dog Handlers

 Overview of Therapy Dog International (TDI)